All posts

 Tax residency is rarely a single, clear-cut determination.
 Different jurisdictions use different criteria:

-Some look at days physically present in the jurisdiction.
+Some look at days physically present in the jurisdiction — the Substantial Presence Test used by the US is one well-known example.
 Some look at where economic interests are centered.
 Some look at where management and control of the business is exercised.
-Some look at where the founder's closest personal ties exist.
+Some look at where the founder's closest personal ties exist — the OECD Model Tax Convention codifies these tie-breaker criteria in Article 4.

 Reasonable authorities in different jurisdictions can reach different conclusions about the same set of facts.
-The founder often cannot get a definitive answer — only probabilities and interpretations.
+The founder often cannot get a definitive answer, only probabilities and interpretations.
+When two countries both claim you as a resident, the resolution process follows tax treaty tie-breaker rules that most founders have never encountered.

 This uncertainty, combined with potentially significant financial exposure, creates a distinctive structural condition.
 The question is not "am I compliant?" but "what does my position look like from multiple angles?"